mobilejazz/awsdns/README.md

 * `--tag=tagname`: tag name in EC2 that contains the DNS name.
 By default, `awsdns`.
 * `--alternateDNS=dns-server`: DNS server to resolve names not in the `awsdns.` domain.
 By default, `169.254.169.253`, which is an AWS server available to EC2 instances.
 * `--verbose`: Chattier version with some debugging information

+Once you have `awsdns` running, you may want to edit your `/etc/resolv.conf` file to point to it.

 ### AWS Region